swiftlang/swift-evolution/proposals/0xxx-enum-cases-as-protocol-witnesses.md

 }
 ```

 The last one is intentional - there is no way to declare a `case eight()` today (and even when you could in the past, it actually had a different type).
-In this case, the requirement `static func eight()` can infact be better expressed as a `static var eight`.
+In this case, the requirement `static func eight()` can in fact be better expressed as a `static var eight`.
 In the future, this limitation may be lifted when other kinds of witness matching is considered.

 ## Source compatibility